How Much Protein

 To sustain life you need about 36 grams of protein per 100 lbs. of body weight.
 Beyond that, those “in the know” can’t agree on how much protein is needed to gain lean muscle.
 Most say somewhere between 0.8 and 2 grams of protein per pound of body weight depending on your activity level and your goals.
 However, some focus on the amount of protein per pound of lean body weight instead of total body weight; others talk about types of protein; and still others quantify their answer by identifying certain times to consume a specific amount such as immediately following strength training.

-Keep in mind that eating in excess of your maintenance calories must be coupled with more challenging workouts if you want to build muscle and not just gain weight.
+Keep in mind that eating in excess of your maintenance calories must be coupled with more challenging workouts if you want to build muscle and not just gain fat.

 As you exercise regularly and keep your protein intake at about 1.5 grams per pound of body weight, you will see the positive changes that you are working to achieve.
 You might want to try a little less or a little more protein and see how it affects you.
-If you aren’t comfortable doing this alone, contact a certified personal trainer and nutrition coach to assist you in creating a workout program and meals to help you meet your goals.
+If you aren’t comfortable doing this alone, contact a qualified professional to assist you in creating a workout program and meals to help you meet your goals.

 Contact me to to make sure you are choosing the right protein at the right time, and to learn how to buy it at lower than typical retail prices.